owocki/coloradocoin/readme.md

 # Distribution

-Right now, there are XXXX coins.
+Right now, there are 100 coins.
 As tokens are minted, this read me will be updated.

 The distribution as follows is:

+* 90 coins: HODL'd by @owocki, planning to distribute at community events.
-* XXXX coins:
+* 10 coins: distributed to community on 9/6 Boulder Blockchain.

+# Legal Stuff

+These coins are just given out for fun.
+They are never sold for money, fiat or otherwise.